flutter/website/json.md

 ### Serializing JSON inline

-By looking at [the dart:convert JSON documentation](https://api.dartlang.org/stable/1.24.3/dart-convert/JsonCodec-class.html), we see that we can parse the JSON by calling the `JSON.decode` method, with our JSON string as the method argument.
+By looking at [the dart:convert JSON documentation](https://api.dartlang.org/stable/1.24.3/dart-convert/JsonCodec-class.html), we see that we can decode the JSON by calling the `JSON.decode` method, with our JSON string as the method argument.

 ```dart
 Map<String, dynamic> user = JSON.decode(json);